-During retirement from general practice, he gained an honours diploma in homotoxicology (modern homoeopathy) and currently practices integrative medicine in Finchley, North London (see - www.vegatest.info).
-He specialises in treating chronic medical conditions.
+During retirement from general practice, he gained an honours diploma in homotoxicology (modern homoeopathy) and currently practices integrative (combined approach to naturopathic medicine) medicine in Finchley, North London.

-Dr Bourne is a guest lecturer at the British Society of Homeopaths and has lectured in complementary medicine to students at the Biomedical Centre in London
+Dr Bourne has been a guest lecturer at the British Society of Homeopaths and at the Biomedical Centre in London.

 DIP OBST RCOG Royal College of Obstetricians and Gynaecologists 1972